-Housing Finance Consultants must be able to provide expert advice to nonprofit and local government housing agency clients and partners regarding the optimal use of all the financing programs and services described above and, after an appropriate training period, to independently run CHPC’s in-house proforma considering all of the above funding sources, their rules and interactions.
+Housing Finance Analysts will be supervised by Housing Finance Consultants and must be able to provide support to them as they in turn provide expert advice to nonprofit and local government housing agency clients and partners regarding the optimal use of all the financing programs and services described above.

 Approach to Providing Financial Consulting Services

-Unlike typical financial advisors, CHPC’s Housing Finance Consultants do not see themselves as third-party consultants whose sole task is to run financial projections and advise on important financial decisions.
-Because CHPC takes to heart the part of our mission that focuses on building the long-term capacity of our clients, who we see as long-term partners, Housing Finance Consultants must be able and willing, after appropriate training, to provide intensive coaching and mentoring to less experienced project managers as well as to engage more experienced project managers and Directors of Housing Development in detailed conversations about the pros and cons of various approaches to financing their developments and tips on avoiding pitfalls in the development process.
-Housing Finance Consultants also provide inside information on the latest trends in pricing and likely changes to program regulations and funding sources before they change.
+Unlike typical financial advisors, CHPC’s finance team does not see ourselves as third-party consultants whose sole task is to run financial projections and advise on important financial decisions.
+Because CHPC takes to heart the part of our mission that focuses on building the long-term capacity of our clients, who we see as long-term partners, Housing Finance Analysts must be able and willing, after appropriate training, to provide coaching and mentoring to less experienced client project managers.

 Qualifications and Requirements

-- At least eight (8) years’ experience in affordable multifamily housing development and financing (a Master’s degree in a directly related field may substitute for up to one year) for Senior Housing Finance Consultants and at least five (5) years’ experience for Housing Finance Consultants;
+- At least eight (3) years’ experience in affordable multifamily housing development and financing (a Master’s degree in a directly related field may substitute for up to one year);

-- A detailed knowledge of current multifamily financing techniques and resources including the rules of at least the most important financing programs listed above;
+- Basic knowledge of current multifamily financing techniques and resources including the rules of at least the most important financing programs listed above;

-- Extensive hands-on experience with the Low Income Housing Tax Credit (LIHTC) program including experience preparing LIHTC applications with minimal supervision and detailed knowledge of LIHTC investment structuring and analysis;
+- Demonstrated hands-on experience with the Low Income Housing Tax Credit (LIHTC) program including experience preparing LIHTC applications and basic knowledge of LIHTC investment structuring and analysis;

-- Extensive experience in developing and running multifamily rental real estate pro formas;
+- Basic experience in developing and running multifamily rental real estate pro formas;

-- Hands-on experience with applying for and structuring tax-exempt bonds preferred;
+- Experience with applying for and structuring tax-exempt bonds preferred;

 - Project management experience with an LIHTC housing developer preferred;